delay4now/main/gandhi-quotes-01.md

 > GANDHI: Every enemy is a human being, even the worst of them.
 And he believes he is right and you are a beast.
 And now a little smile.
 And if you beat him over the head you will only convince him.
 But you suffer, to show him that he is wrong.
 Your sacrifice creates an atmosphere of understanding, if not with him, then in the hearts of the rest of the community on whom he depends.

 ### Remark on the Quotes
+I have often heard comments that Gandhi would not have been successful in modern times, usually in the context of "winning" conflicts between nations.
+However, as pointed out earlier in [*Becoming as the Goal*](#becoming-as-the-goal), Gandhi’s primary goal, as I understand it, was to make humans spiritually better by encouraging actions that preserve the harmony of the universe.
+The resolution of the conflict would then, if meant to, follow as a natural consequence.
+This principle is echoed multiple times in the *Mahabharata*, for example in the quote [Yato Dharmo Tato Jayaḥ](https://en.wikipedia.org/wiki/Yato_Dharmastato_Jayah) — “Where there is Dharma, there is victory”.